rmcanany/SolidEdgeStorekeeper/Readme.md

   Note, the templates and the spreadsheet that drives them go together.
 If you change one, you have to change the other.

   You don't have to stick with your first choice, by the way.
-You can switch between the original and alternative templates as needed.
+You can switch between the original and alternative templates at any time.

 - **MATERIAL TABLE**
 The material table is usually your normal SE material table.
-However, for a quick test of the program, an alternative is to use `StorekeeperSE2019.mtl` or `StorekeeperSE2024.mtl` from `Preferences\TemplatesSE2019` or `Preferences\TemplatesSE2024` .
-Copy it (or both) to your Solid Edge Materials directory to make it available.
+However, for a quick test of the program, an alternative is to use `StorekeeperSE2019.mtl` or `StorekeeperSE2024.mtl` found in their respective `Templates` directory.
+Copy one or both to your Solid Edge Materials directory to make it available.
 On my machine, that location is `C:\Program Files\Siemens\Solid Edge 2024\Preferences\Materials`.

   If you decide to continue using the program, you would eventually want to utilize your own material table, updating material names in the spreadsheet and templates as needed.